alexnovis1/ColumbiaFintechWK2/README.md

 ## Technologies

-This code utilizes python.
-Specifcally version 3.7, which will allow the person using this code to run python's Fire and Questionary libraries.
+This code utilizes python version 3.7, which will allow the person using this code to run python's Fire and Questionary libraries.

 *Fire & Questionary are used to help provide user's input the applicant variables in a command line interface, rather than searching through the code to hard code the data into the python script.
 This is a huge time saver!*